Anssett/Aard-Plugins/README.md

 A plugin to allow "curated" randoms.
 Starts out with an empty list that you fill, and then can have more specific randoms.

+> [!NOTE]
+> To install Randick, download both the rd.xml and rd.lua files, and put them both in the Mushclient plugins folder.
+Only add the rd.xml file in the Mushclient plugins interface.

 `rd <channel> [target]`
 - sends a random from randick list to channel, aimed at target.
 - channel value is required. target value is optional.